 Make sure that your advisor(s) agree(s) that you are ready to schedule your defense.

-Your advisor must form a defense committee, if this has not already been done, see below.
+Your advisor must form a defense committee, if this has not already been done, see “Who can be on my defense committee?” below.
 You then distribute your complete dissertation (not just a sketchy draft) to your entire defense committee at least four weeks prior to the proposed defense date.
 Obviously, make sure all of your committee members have agreed to and are available to attend the defense at the tentatively scheduled date and time.
 It is usually wise to allow a few weeks for the committee to read and comment on the dissertation prior to actually scheduling the defense, rather than scheduling first and then disseminating the dissertation.
 You will also need to arrange a room for the defense, ask the Academic Records Administrator in the CS front office how to do this.

 Although GSAS states two (2) hours, it would be wise to instead block out three (3) hours.
 You need to include time for the public seminar (see below), things tend to get started late, plus the committee needs to “deliberate” (with you waiting outside) after the question period.
 The latter sometimes turns into a general bull session about something completely unrelated while the candidate gets more and more anxious.

 It is your advisor’s responsibility to form your defense committee, not yours.
 However, most advisors will seek your input.

 Your defense committee must consist of exactly five (5) members that collectively fulfill the GSAS requirements for defense committees.
 Four, six, seven, etc. members are not permitted.